NVIDIA Jetson

 Step 2: Install PC2

 One command.
-This installs everything — Node.js, dependencies, build tools, and starts the server:
+This installs everything — Node.js, WireGuard, AmneziaWG stealth transport, sing-box (VLESS Reality), dependencies, and starts the server:

 Once complete, open http://your-jetson-ip:4200 in a browser on any device on your network.
 Connect your wallet and pick a username.